What can I do if I suspect fraud and abuse?

 What is expected of me or my caretakers?

-Your clinician may ask you to track data on specific things like aggression, sleeping habits, eating habits, and blood sugars.
-Please bring this information to your visits.
+- If your clinician has asked you to track data on specific things like aggression, sleeping habits, eating habits, and blood sugars, please bring this information to your visits.

 Will my doctor write letters in support of things I need?